-Feature Risks are risks to do with functionality that you need to have in the software you’re building.
+Feature Risks are types of risks to do with functionality that you need to have in the software you’re building.

-As we will explore below, Feature Risk exists in the gaps between what users want, and what they are given.
+As a rule of thumb, Feature Risk exists in the gaps between what users want, and what they are given.

 Feature Fit Risk

-This is the one we’ve just discussed above - the feature that clients want to use in the software isn’t there.
+This is the risk that the feature that clients want to use in the software isn’t there.

 - This might manifest itself as complete absence of something you need, e.g “Why is there no word count in this editor?”